 Timesheets

 There is no payroll lag, therefore, timely submission of timesheets is critical.
-All timesheet employees will be PAID FOR HOURS WORKED through the date prior to payroll processing/submission to Ceridian.
+All timesheet employees will be paid for hours worked through the date prior to payroll processing.
 Payroll processing dates range from the 13th to the 16th (for the first half of the month) and the 28th to the end of the month (for the second half of the month).
-Ceridian publishes their payroll processing is scheduled on a calendar year basis.
+Payroll processing is scheduled on a calendar year basis.
 The payroll schedule will be posted in the front office (& emailed to all timesheet employees).
 All timesheets need to be completed and submitted by the timesheet due date on the posted payroll calendar.
 For employees paid hourly or whose hours are verified by timesheet, signing in and out at the actual times worked is a job requirement.
 Failure to do so may result in delayed payment, disciplinary action, and/or termination.

-When marking time sheets, mark hours for sick days and vacation days in their respective columns.
+When marking time sheets, employees shall mark hours for sick days and vacation days in their respective columns.

 Types of Employees

-VSAS has the following types of Ceridian-paid employees, with varying benefits for each:
+VSAS has the following types of school-paid employees, with varying benefits for each:

 ● Salaried: HSTA members (teachers)